jize-zhang/fding/content/project/asd/index.md

 +++
 date = "2019-03-11T2:27:40-04:00"
 math = false
-title = "Automated shape design of buildings"
+title = "CFD-enabled static form design of structures"

 [image]
   caption = ""
   focal_point = "Right"
 +++

+{{< figure library="1" src="Project1_1.jpg">}}
-{{< figure library="1" src="Picture1.jpg">}}
+{{< figure library="1" src="Project1_2.jpg">}}

 ## Description
+Before moving to design of dynamic façade of the building, my initial research focused on aerodynamic shape tailoring of structures using computational fluid dynamics (CFD) and machine learning techniques.

 Current trend in building design worldwide has been to build increasingly taller, elegant and complex structures.
 These buildings face many challenges due to their height and performance-oriented design objectives.
-These slender structures can be vulnerable to natural and human-made hazards.
-Specifically, they are highly sensitive to wind-induced motion.
+Specifically, these slender structures are highly sensitive to wind-induced effects.

 The external envelope of a civil structure plays a particularly important role in determining the entity of its wind-induced loads.
-Therefore, a creative tailoring of the external geometry can benefit in the reduction of dynamic wind loads on the structure and structural motions, leading to many economic advantages as reflected in Burj Khalifa and Taipei 101.
+Therefore, a creative tailoring of the external geometry can benefit in reducing the magnitude of the governing wind loads and structural motions.
+In digital age with burgeoning growth in computational resources and parallel advances in CFD, computational simulations are evolving with a promise of becoming versatile, convenient and reliable means of assessing wind load effects.
-Shape tailoring consists of modifying the external form of the building such as changing cross-sectional shapes, twisting or tapering, etc. The conventional design practice that exists in the iterative selection of limited building profiles through wind tunnel tests, represents at present the only real option available for aerodynamic shape tailoring.

-With the advances in high-performance computing (HPC), computer-aided design optimization has emerged as a powerful design methodology.
-To achieve an automated shape tailoring of tall buildings, CFD has been taken full advantage of to evaluate the aerodynamic loads on buildings with a variety of geometric profiles, which allows the comprehensive investigation on how changes in the external shape of a building can benefit its aerodynamic performance and discovery of the optimal configuration guided by rigorous optimization algorithms.
-To alleviate the computational burden induced by the massive CFD simulations, surrogate models are introduced as a computationally inexpensive emulator which are calibrated based on the limited runs of CFD simulations.
-{{< figure library="1" src="Picture2.jpg">}}
+I have developed a computational platform for the aerodynamic shape tailoring of the structure.
+Relationship between the shape variation of the cross section of the building and its aerodynamic characteristics is systematically investigated through this digital design platform.
+One concern is the significant computational challenge posed by the multiple CFD simulations involved in the shape optimization process.
+One remedy is to use surrogate models that can replace computationally prohibitive simulations with computationally tractable approximate models.

+A surrogate model is built based on regression against the limited set of observations from simulations.
+CFD is employed to evaluate the aerodynamic objectives on buildings with sampled geometric profiles.
+The response surfaces of the surrogate models are used to emulate the original CFD simulations to inform optimization that will guide the search of the optimal geometric configurations.